 Dual Credit students are registered and enrolled in WKU as a "non-degree seeking student prior to high school graduation."
 Participation in a Dual Credit course does not guarantee admission to WKU as a "degree-seeking freshman."
 Grades received in Dual Credit courses are recorded as part of the student's official university transcript with WKU and will transfer to most colleges and universities throughout the United States.
 Courses are offered at a substantially reduced tuition rate and provide a means of preparing college bound students to make a successful transition to post-secondary education.

-Dual Credit partners with area high schools to provide students with the opportunity to participate in a variety of online courses.
+Dual Credit partners with area high schools to provide students with the opportunity to participate in a variety of courses at multiple WKU campuses, at partnering high schools, and online!
 Western Kentucky University and Dual Credit support the Kentucky Council on Postsecondary Education’s Dual Credit policy that supports a seamless path of education and training for students.